rtCamp/docs.rtcamp.com/rtmedia/features/shortcodes/old-shortcodes/index.markdown

   * false

-specifies whether a loadmore button would be shown.
-To just show the most recent 100 photos without load more, use this:
+Specifies whether a loadmore button would be shown.
+To show the most recent 100 photos without load more, use this:

     [[bpmedia type="photos" count="100" loadmore="false"]]